 The sounds and sights of the meadow insects fill the warm air during August.
-A perfect time to go walking through the grass searching them out - why not join the Rangers on a 'Nuts about Nature' event this month to get a close look at what is about.
+A perfect time to go walking through the grass searching them out - why not join the Rangers on a minibeasting event to learn more.

 Hot days also bring the restful sound of grasshoppers calling (called stridulating) from the long grass, advertising their territories.
 They are difficult to spot due to their green or brown colour, but soon hop to reveal themselves if disturbed, only to disappear again.
 At Moors Valley the species most likely to be spotted are the common green grasshopper and the meadow grasshopper.

 Crickets are also very noisy at this time of year.
 Grasshoppers and crickets can be distinguished by the length of their antennae.
 Crickets have antennae that are very long, often longer than the length of their body, whereas the grasshopper’s antennae are comparatively very short.

 A huge variety of butterflies can be seen this month including the meadow brown, gatekeeper, large and small whites, red admiral, peacock, small tortoiseshell, marbled white, brimstone and many more.

 The most familiar of our beetles, the brightly coloured ladybirds come in a variety of patterns and colours.
 The most common are the red and black 7-spot and 2-spot ladybirds.
 These and many other species of ladybird are carnivorous predators feeding on many garden pests including aphids (greenfly).
 The yellow and black 22-spot ladybird however feeds on mildews and other microscopic fungi that grow on plants.